Our goal is to shift the power dynamics through consultation

 September 2010 – December 2012

-October 2020 - Present
+October 2020 - present

-We are building our client's capacity to comply with the Act's Collections Provisions and the Future Applicability Rule.
+We are building our client's capacity to comply with the Act's Collections Provisions.
 Services include Inventory and Notice development, consultation planning, facilitation, and documentation, data management, project management, and technical assistance.
-Additionally, we developed an FY 2021 NAGPRA consultation/documentation grant proposal, which was funded, and are currently implementing it to facilitate the disposition of ancestors and funerary objects from the Midwest, California, and the Southeast.

 April 2003 – June 2019

-We provided our full suite of NAGPRA services, including strategic planning, Summary Provision compliance, and Inventory Provision compliance, as well as reburial planning.
+Our services included strategic planning, Summary Provision compliance, and Inventory Provision compliance, as well as reburial planning.
 All of the human remains and associated funerary objects known to have been under the College's control were repatriated.

 Colorado Springs Fine Arts Center at Colorado College